SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax / Example: (Set: Session.Laps, ?Lap) or (Set: Session.Laps = ?Lap)

 	Using this action, you can create a fact in the knowledge base or alter the value of an existing one.
 If you omit the value, the fact is set to *true*.

+	Similar to the *set* predicate of reduction rules, the fact can be expressed in multiple parts to compose the fact name in pseudo object notation.
+Example:

+		(Set: Tyre.Pressure, ?Position, ?Pressure)

+	With the variable ?Position bound to "Front.Left" and *?Pressure* be equal to *27.1*, this will result the fact "Tyre.Pressure.Front.Left" to be set to **27.1** in the knowledgebase.

   - Clear

     Syntax / Example: (Clear: Session.Laps)

 	As the name of the action suggests, the fact is clear and effectivly removed from the knowledge base.
+The *Clear* action also supports composing pseudo object fat names from multiple parts similar to the *Set* action.

 #### Order of execution